-You need to register or apply for a licence if you intend to store and / or supply explosives.
+You need to apply for a licence if you intend to store explosives.
 This includes fireworks, flares and marine safety devices, small arms ammunition, fuses, ammunition primers and desensitised explosives.

 The storing of any explosives is controlled by the Explosives Regulations 2014 and require any person storing explosives to hold a licence.
 We are responsible for licensing people who store up to 2000kg of explosives at a premises within Denbighshire.

 If you want to store more than 2 tonnes (net weight) of explosives, you will need to apply to the Health and Safety Executive for a licence.